Thaigun/cem-experiments/README.md

 The program can be configured in the `game_conf.yaml` file.

 Comprehensive instructions will be here once the format has established and all options are available through the config file.

+# Enabling health-bars
+TODO: Instructions to be added.